 Users can access the data, created by members of the not-for-profit membership association, through an online interface developed by thinkWhere.
-The specialist in open source geographic information system (GIS) technologies is delivering the enhanced gateway for discovering, viewing, licensing and downloading the open datasets after winning an open tender.
+The gateway enables uers to discover, view, license and download the open datasets.

 The cartography and styling on the Open Maps For Europe interface is based on NGI Belgium cartography.

-The project runs until 31 December 2022 and is co-financed by the Connecting Europe Facility of the European Union.
+The project was co-financed by the Connecting Europe Facility of the European Union.

 Connecting you to Open Maps for Europe from official national sources